Word-on-Fire-Catholic-Ministries/WOF-Duplicate-Checker/readme.md

 1. Install Python3 https://flaviocopes.com/python-installation-macos/
 2. Download this repo (click the green code button at the top right and then download zip).
-3. Save your csv data file in the same folder as this repo.
+3. Save your CSV data file in the same folder as this repo. **NB the data file must be a .csv file**
 4. Open a terminal window and navigate to the folder where you saved.
 Right click on the finder window and click services and then click New Termianl at Folder
 5. Once in the directory run the followng command from the terminal window: